Working with clients and suppliers from around the globe has helped me develop some great rules of thumb for working with clients across time zones.

-Estimated reading time: 3 minutes, 30 seconds.
+Estimated reading time: 6 minutes, 1 second.

-Here are some best practices (from experience!) for working with international clients.
+Here are some best practices (from my experience!) for working with international clients.

-1. Have a clear indication of what is expected from each other
+3. Have a clear indication of what is expected from each other

 Some tools to use:

-Google hangouts or Zoom meetings: These cloud-based tools are great for collaboration, with them you can have a meeting with anyone, anywhere in the world with a simple click of a button.
+Google meet or Zoom meetings: These cloud-based tools are great for collaboration, with them you can have a meeting with anyone, anywhere in the world with a simple click of a button.
 With these tools, you can chat via messages, share your screen to present, and have an easy working meeting.

 Slack: a great tool to capture conversations between multiple team members to ensure that everyone is on the same page.

-3. Time management
+6. Time management